The effect of the Risk On, Risk Off Trade is to cause asset correlation to become more positive.

 Of course it’s easy to see risk on, risk off after it has taken place.
 The evidence is clear by looking at what assets are rising; risk on assets or risk off assets?

 Investors can try to anticipate the next risk trade by looking at the markets perception of inflation.
-An accurate gauge of inflation expectations can be found from the differential between the 10 year Treasury Nominal Bond Rate (1.62% on 8/08/2012) and the 10 year Treasury Inflation Protected Securities (TIPS) yield (negative -.67% on 8/08/2012).
+An accurate gauge of inflation expectations can be found from the differential between the 10 year Treasury Nominal Bond Rate (2.66% in March 2014) and the 10 year Treasury Inflation Protected Securities (TIPS) yield (0.61% in March 2014).

 How to Mitigate the Effects of Risk On, Risk Off